glynawe/Vanilla/vanilla.md

 ## Local Declarations

-    LcaleDescription = ConstDescription | LocalVarDeclaration | LocalValDeclaration.
+    LocalDescription = LocalVarDeclaration | ConstDescription.
-    LocalVarDeclaration = "var" NameList (":" Type [":=" Expression] | ":=" Expression).
+    LocalVarDeclaration = ("var" | "val") NameList (":" Type [":=" Expression] | ":=" Expression).
-    LocalValDeclaration = "val" NameList [":" Type] ":=" Expression.

 Variables and constants defined in a Body are only valid within that body, i.e. bodies are scopes.
 Variables and constants are only visible to the statements that come after their declaration statements.

-If a LocalVarDeclaration has an initializer expression then the expression is evaluated first and then all the variables named in the VariableList are assigned that value.
-Otherwise it is initialized to a default value by the same rules used to initialize global variables.

-If a local declaration has an initializer expression but no type then it takes on the type of its initializer.
+If a local variable declaration has an initializer expression then the expression is evaluated first and then all the variables named in its list are assigned that value, otherwise it is initialized to a default value by the same rules used to initialize global variables.
+If a local declaration has an initializer expression but no type then it takes on the type of its initializer. `val` declares a *immutable variable*, a variable that can only be assigned once when it is declared.

 A local description may not have the same name as a description from the module or any surrounding body.i .e. names may not be shadowed.